The Five Most Expensive Rental House Repairs

 The fifth most expensive repair on a rental house is going to be mold remediation.

-So, to hire a mold Remediation Company is going to be quite expensive just depending on how much damage is done.
+Hiring a Mold Remediation Company is going to be quite expensive.
+This is dependent on how much damage is done.

-I have a friend here in Birmingham who owns a ServPro franchise, a few of them, and, you know, he’s quoting anywhere $2.50, $3.50 a square foot for mold remediation.
+I have a friend here in Birmingham who owns a ServPro franchise.
+He is quoting anywhere from $2.50, $3.50 a square foot for mold remediation.
 With that being said, it depends on how big your house is and how much mold there is.

 If you ever have any questions, feel free to reach out to us.
 You can email me personally, email@example.com.
 Thanks so much.
 I’ll look forward to hearing from you.